futape/gustav/GvBlock-options.md

 Some options have a special meaning in Gustav and are processed differently than others.
 Those options are called [*Gustav core options*](Gustav-core-options).
 Gustav core options always start with a `_`.
 Therefore you should make sure that your own, custom options never begin with a `_`, too.

 If an option doesn't has any value, it will contain the value `true`.
-Otherwise its value is treated as a literal string which means that the sequence `\n`, for example, isn't a line feed character as it would be in a double-quoted string in PHP, rather it would be a string of two characters, a backslash (`\`) and the lowercased letter `n`.
+Otherwise its value is treated as a literal string which means that the sequence `\n`, for example, isn't a linefeed character as it would be in a double-quoted string in PHP, rather it would be a string of two characters, a backslash (`\`) and the lowercased letter `n`.
 Not all options' values are taken literally.
 Which options are not is show in [*GvBlock option processing*](GvBlock-option-processing).